vinitkumar/vinitkumar.me/content/blog/learning-rabbit-hole/index.md

 We live in an age where if we set out to learn something new, you need to learn basics first.
 This is true when you are out to learn it deeply.

 A shallow understanding won't take you far.
-But deep knowledge takes considerable effort and requires you to learn consistently for a long time.
+But acquiring deep knowledge takes considerable effort and requires you to learn consistently for a long time.

 Let me present an example: